IsaacCheng9/brewhouse-management/README.md

 `Add to Inventory` or `Remove from Inventory`.
 Inventory data is automatically saved whenever changes are made.

+Customer orders can be added in from the `Inventory Management` section as well.
+The user can add an order ID, beer, and volume to record the customer order.
+Once they've dispatched the order, they can record the dispatch by entering the order ID, which will remove the volume of the appropriate beer from the inventory of the brewhouse.

 The `Process Monitoring` button will open a dialog which displays the availability of tanks for fermentation and conditioning, and ongoing brewing processes.
 You can start different brewing processes as long as any